schaefer-dev/schaefer-dev.github.io/cv.md

 layout: default
 ---

-In the future my PDF will appear here, available for download.
+In the future a interactive Curriculum Vitae will appear here.

+Additionally a static CV available for download as PDF.